okx/bytecraft-core-template/README.md

-# WasmKnife Core Template
+# ByteCraft Core Template

-Main WasmKnife template used as workspace directory which will have **contracts** directories that holds the code managed by the workspace.
-For more info about [WasmKnife check this url](https://github.com/okex/bytecraft).
+Main ByteCraft template used as workspace directory which will have **contracts** directories that holds the code managed by the workspace.
+For more info about [ByteCraft check this url](https://github.com/okx/bytecraft).